-When you are ready to submit your title for publishing, click Publish.
+When you are ready to submit your title for licensing consideration, click Submit for review.

 Note: You must save your changes first.
-The Publish button is available after you've saved and when all required files and options are selected.
+The Submit for review button is available after you've saved and when all required files and options are selected (the tabs will change from blue to green).
 Also, you must have Payments and Banking information on-file, including approved Tax Information.

 Please sign in to continueSign In